KHPA Scholarship Grant Program

 St. Andrews is a small Episcopal church in Derby, KS.
 Blessed with five acres of land in the middle of our suburban town and our goal is to utilize the land to the betterment of those in our community.
 We will be starting a community garden for anyone to join but will specifically offer plots to an inner-city organization based in Wichita that helps those with severe mental illness.
 Gardening and being outdoors has immense benefits for people’s physical, mental, and spiritual wellbeing and we will be teaching them how to grow and prepare their own food.
 The bees will be an integral part to this process as we will be able to show the relationship pollinators have with food production.
 Our parish is also the meeting location for a local Girl Scout troop and a 4-H club.
 We will partner with them on beekeeping education

-For more information on the grant or to apply go to
+For more information on the grant and to apply please email

 Thank you for your interest.